Arches, Canyonlands, Capitol Reef, Bryce Canyon, and Zion National Parks

-Distance: 231 miles/approximately 4 hours Adventure in Arches National Park picks up where 300 million years of patient erosion has resulted in unbelievably dramatic landscapes that look more sculpted by giant mythological beings than the processes of time.
+Distance: 231 miles/3.5 to 4 hours Adventure in Arches National Park picks up where 300 million years of patient erosion has resulted in unbelievably dramatic landscapes that look more sculpted by giant mythological beings than the processes of time.

 Arches National Park contains about 2,000 windowed arches, towering spires, harrowing hoodoos, and precarious pinnacles on display, including Delicate Arch, perhaps Utah's most iconic feature, which is a must-hike destination in the park.
 A paved 40-mile scenic drive from the park entrance provides numerous parking areas for trail access and scenic overlooks.

 Destination: Moab.
-This world-class destination is less than 2.5 hours away.
-The visitor center is located five miles north of Moab via U.S. 191.
+This world-class destination is under four hours from Salt Lake.
+The Arches visitor center is located five miles north of Moab via U.S. 191.